gaia-platform/gaia-docs/articles/reference/da-container-class-api.md

 **erase**

 `patients_t::list name().erase()`

-Removes a Value Linked Reference from the list.

 The `erase()` method is functionally the equivalent to the `disconnect()` method except that it takes an iterator that points to the item to disconnect and returns an iterator to the next item in the list.